RodTol/Crossway/Structure.md

   has a button "Rematch" which restarts the game and a "Close" one to close the app.

 ### Launcher
-The "launcher" package contains the necessities to launch the game.
+The [launcher](src/main/java/it/units/crossway/launcher) package contains the necessities to launch the game.
    It contains:
 * Config, which contains all the constants.
 * Main, which is used to launch the game.

 ### Model
-The "model" package contains the logic of the game.
+The [model](src/main/java/it/units/crossway/model) package contains the logic of the game.
 It contains:
 * Board, which is the board implemented as a matrix of nodes.
 * Coordinates, which implements the coordinates of the nodes on the board.